flamelily-bluescsi/bluescsi/faqs.md

 Q: I only see a kit, but I cannot solder?<br>
 A: You can request us to solder any kit for you, but this will be an extra cost and time dependant.
 Use our contact form to request this service if you really cannot solder or have nobody you can ask.

+Q: Where did your name come from?<br>
+A: The Flamelily is the flower of Zimbabwe, our birthplace.

 Q: Where do I get help on the BlueSCSI?<br>
 A: Please view the BlueSCSI Version 2 help docs here <a href="https://bluescsi.com/docs/" target="_blank">https://bluescsi.com/docs/</a> View this page for detailed Kit Assembly instructions <a href="https://bluescsi.com/docs/Kit-Assembly-Instructions" target="_blank">https://bluescsi.com/docs/Kit-Assembly-Instructions</a>.
 You can also download the PDF files below for Version 1 instructions about usage and assembly.
 <br>